DIY Silver Polish

 Discover an earth-friendly and nontoxic way to polish silver.

 Source: Healthy Home 2008, Spring 2008

-A frequently recommended, nontoxic trick is to fill an aluminum pan (or one lined with aluminum foil) with hot water, add salt and baking soda, and stir to dissolve.
-When you add the silver pieces, a chemical reaction occurs, removing tarnish.
+Working in a ventilated area, submerge the silver pieces in the solution.
+A chemical reaction will occur, removing the tarnish.
 It's important to note that with this technique, the good tarnish (a desirable patina and the dark crevices in a pattern) may be removed as well, and pitting may result.

 Rinse and dry each piece, and then buff with silver polish to remove any remaining sulfur sulfide.
 Experts recommend using a good-quality commercial polish, and there are some less-toxic ones available.